fkadibs/css-cipher/README.md

 python generate.py "This is what I want to encode"
 ```

+This will generate an `output.html` that contains the CSS and HTML that you can copy into the phishing email that you are crafting.

 ### Compatibility

 This implementation relies on CSS pseudo-elements, which are not supported across all email clients.
 This hasn't been tested very broadly, but based on my research it should work with the following email clients: